This post may contain affiliate links. Read full disclosure here.

 How Labeling Can Help You Understand Your Family Dynamics

 Parents label their children.
 Why?
 I do not know.
 It seems to be a ‘thing” parents do.
 At least the parents of my generation.
-Labels given to children stick.
+Labels given to children often stick.
 These labels can help you understand your family dynamics, and how it can continue with you throughout your life.
 Roles in families are often assumed.

 You might be the reliable one, naughty one, the loud one, funny one, or the quiet one.
 Your role can influence others expectations of you and how you behave.